 What's the Job Description of a Clinical Laboratory Assistant (CLA)?

 Every day, clinical laboratory assistants help medical technologists prepare and analyze physical specimens to find diseases in order to implement the best treatment.
 Read on to discover the duties you'll perform as a clinical laboratory assistant.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Clinical Laboratory Assistant Job Description